juju/docs/README.md

 # WARNING!

-This version of the documentation is **no longer updated** or supported as it has been superceeded by later versions of the software.
+This version of the documentation is **no longer updated** or supported as it has been superceded by later versions of the software.
 This version of the docs is for historical reference only/